jpeg/Senior-Project/README.md

 `-t` - How often to retrain the camera detection in minutes.
 `-i` - Max number of images to save to disk.
 `-f` - Directory to save images.
+`-c` - Number of frames needed for camera to initialize, try changing this value if getting a black image.

 ### Required libraries to build:
 * libopencv-dev